-The Biology, Chemistry, Education, Geography and Physics departments cooperatively offer this program to students interested in certification to teach science at the secondary school level from an integrated science perspective.
-Students with this major must minor in either biology education, chemistry education, earth science education, or physics education.
+The Biology, Chemistry, Education, Geography and Physics departments cooperatively offer this program to students interested in certification to teach science at the secondary-school level from an integrated science perspective.
+Students with this major must minor in either biology education, chemistry education, earth science education or physics education.
 The major prepares students to be endorsed both in integrated science and in the specific discipline of the major.

+Advising for this major is provided by Dr. Mitchell D. Klett (earth science and chemistry) and Dr. Carolyn J. Lowe (biology, physics) in the School of Education.
 Students in this program must maintain a minimum grade point average of 2.70 with no grade below a "C" in the professional education sequence, the major and/or minor and required cognates combined.

-Secondary Education Integrated Science Major
+Secondary Education Integrated Science Major (pending state approval)